ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig9.png)

-Let’s look at the main differences between TCP sockets and ZeroMQ sockets when it comes to working with data:
+Let's look at the main differences between TCP sockets and ZeroMQ sockets when it comes to working with data:

 - *ZeroMQ sockets carry messages, like UDP, rather than a stream of bytes as TCP does.
-A ZeroMQ message is length-specified binary data.* We’ll come to messages shortly; their design is optimized for performance and so a little tricky.
+A ZeroMQ message is length-specified binary data.* We'll come to messages shortly; their design is optimized for performance and so a little tricky.
 - *ZeroMQ sockets do their I/O in a background thread.
 This means that messages arrive in local input queues and are sent from local output queues, no matter what your application is busy doing.*
 - *ZeroMQ sockets have one-to-N routing behavior built-in, according to the socket type*.